Kalo08/Clipper/README.md

 Here are pictures of the finalized arm!
 It has the a base that allows it to rotate, move up and down, and stay attached ot teh table.
 That connects to the elbow which allows us to move the clippers even more.

+Wiring: The Pi is powered and connects to the servos.
+The Pi communicates to our computer.
+The computer facilitates it comunication with the VR head set.
+When the VR headset communicates to the Pi, and this tells the pi to activates the servos.
+The code tells the servos which ones need to go to keep in sync with the VR.

 | Item | Qty | Unit Price (USD) | Line Total (USD) | Notes |